ACCU 2023 Conference Dates and Location

 ACCU conferences have:

-• Full day (6 hour with breaks) pre-conference workshops.
+Full day (6 hour with breaks) pre- and post-conference workshops. both in-person and online.

 There are also lightning talk sessions; but, as ever, these are organised at the conference.